airmelt/LeetCode/#1042 Flower Planting With No Adjacent 不邻接植花.md

+# 1042 Flower Planting With No Adjacent 不邻接植花

 __Description__:
 You have N gardens, labelled 1 to N.  In each garden, you want to plant one of 4 types of flowers.